judyohjo/Python-exercises/README.md

 # Python-programming-language

-// Python method of printing an output
+Python method of printing an output:

      print("Hello World!")